SunXQlab/DryNetMC/README.md

 10. Validation_Network.R

 This piece of code performs validation of the dynamic network reconstruction method based on a synthetic dataset in comparison to the correlation network method.
 The following R packages are required to be installed: “pracma”, “glmnet” and “ROCR”.

+The case study gene expression data are saved in “GBM_gene_RPKM.csv”.
+The file path in the codes for loading this dataset should be customized to the working folder.